 The TEC-SMART facility in Malta, which the college opened in 2010, features more than a dozen state-of-the-art classrooms and laboratories to train the workforce in semiconductor manufacturing and green technologies, including photovoltaic, home energy efficiency, geothermal, alternative fuels and wind energy.
 Business and Liberal Arts courses are offered at TEC-SMART and also at the college’s extension center in Albany at 175 Central Avenue.
 In total, courses are offered at 11 Capital Region locations.

-The college provides distinctive student support services to ensure success, including the Collegiate Academic Support Program, the Learning Assistance Center, the Educational Opportunity Program, the Center for Access and Assistive Technology, the Peer Tutoring Program, the Smart Start Program, and the Viking Day Care Center.
+The college provides distinctive student support services to ensure success, including the Collegiate Academic Support Program, the Learning Assistance Center, the Educational Opportunity Program, the Center for Access and Assistive Technology, the Smart Start Program, and the Viking Day Care Center.
 A Wellness Center was opening in the fall of 2015 to offer comprehensive health and counseling services.
 Services are available to all students, whether they attend full- or part-time, or in the day, evening or online.

 Athletics and Student Activities